-The Marriott nickel resource is defined by 79 vertical diamond drill holes completed in 2007 and no mining of the sub-outcropping deposit has been undertaken to date.
+The Marriott Nickel Project resource is defined by 79 vertical diamond drill holes completed in 2007 and no mining of the sub-outcropping deposit has been undertaken to date.

-The Marriott prospect was named after the prospector who first discovered the gossan in the area.
-The Mount Clifford area was actively explored by Western Mining Corporation (WMC) from 1969 to 1971 resulting in the discovery of the three mineralised shoots at the prospect.
-Diamond drilling was undertaken at Marriott during this time by WMC on a 40m x 40m pattern.
+The Marriott prospect got its name from the prospector who first discovered the gossan in the area.
+The Mount Clifford area underwent active exploration by Western Mining Corporation (WMC) from 1969 to 1971 resulting in the discovery of the three mineralised shoots at the prospect.
+Marriott project underwent diamond drilling during this time by WMC on a 40m x 40m pattern.

-Hyland Geological and Mining Consultants (“HGMC”) was engaged by Norwest in late 2019 to create a new Marriott block model and prepare a nickel resource estimate.
+Norwest engaged Hyland Geological and Mining Consultants (“HGMC”) in late 2019 to create a new Marriott block model and prepare a nickel resource estimate.
 The new HGMC resource was completed on the data shown in Table 1.